ThKhrisGian/ThKhrisGian/README.md

 ![Imgur](https://imgur.com/LIHPwK7.png)

-# Hello there, I'm Khris 👋
+# Hello there, I'm Christian 👋

 Frontend developer proficient in HTML, CSS, and JavaScript.
 Specializes in responsive design and performance optimization, passionate about keeping up with the latest frontend technologies and trends.